nuuuwan/manifestos_prespollsl2024/README.md

 # Manifestos
-## 2024 Sri Lankan Presidential Election

-This repository contains the manifestos I could find as of **2024-09-03 16:33:03**.
+This repository contains the manifestos for the 2024 Sri Lankan Presidential Election I could find online, as of **2024-09-03 16:37:29**.

-For manifestos with English text, I've also generated wordclouds and AI summaries (chatgpt-4o) that include:
+I've **AI summaries** with chatgpt-4o for manifestos with English Text including:

 * Most important promises
 * Most unrealistic promises
 * Top 5 reasons to vote for party